US stocks climb and yields leap on signals the US economy is solid

 On the losing side of Wall Street were companies that can feel pain from interest rates staying high.

-Homebuilders would like rates to fall in order to make mortgages cheaper to get, and Lennar dropped 2.1%.
+Homebuilders would like rates to fall in order to make mortgages cheaper to get, for example, and Lennar sank 3.7%, while D.R.
+Horton dropped 2.7%.

-Companies that own real estate also lagged, including a 1.6% drop for Crown Castle, which owns cell towers and other infrastructure used for communications.

 In stock markets abroad, indexes rose across much of Europe and Asia.
 South Korea’s Kospi climbed 1.3%, and Hong Kong’s Hang Seng fell 0.6% for two of the bigger moves.